dfelinto/blender-manual/manual/modeling/geometry_nodes/input/normal.rst

    Normal node.

-The *Normal* node returns a vector for each evaluated point indicating the normal direction.
+The *Normal* node returns a vector for each evaluated point indicating the :ref:`normal direction <modeling-meshes-structure-normals>`.
 The output can depend on the attribute domain used in the node evaluating the field, but the output is always a normalized `unit vector <https://en.wikipedia.org/wiki/Unit_vector>`__.

 :Face:
    On the face domain, the normal is the "up" direction of the face.